 which my DNA expresses itself.

 "What’s wrong, boss?"
 I asked.
-"Is
+"Is it the particular manner in which my

-my cell walls?"
+cytoplasm surrounds the vacuoles of my cell walls?"

 "No," she said, "I think you've fixed that problem.